sayzlim/sayzlim.github.io/source/_posts/2014-05-28-pixa-vs-ember.md

 <!-- more -->

-> %sidenote%
-> **Get Pixa and Ember for $39.99:** The Productive Design Bundle features seven apps with Pixa and Ember bundled together.
-You can support my writing by [buying this bundle with my affiliate link](http://stacksocial.com/sales/the-productive-designer-mac-bundle?aid=a-n92mnbkl "The Productive Design Bundle").

 I was once the victim of abundance.
 Instead of figuring out what I need, I installed all the cool apps reviewed by media.
 As the result, I use tools without purpose — I swing the hammer in hand without target.

 Hammer is only useful when you use it with purpose.
 You can discover the usefulness of your tools in two ways: you start with a clear purpose in your mind before taking up the tool, or you master the tool and discover a new way to make the tool useful.
 Either way, you have to use it.